darkest-soul/scioly/README.md

 }
 ```

+> The `category` value should be the corresponding code from the chart below.

 > Only include the `image` key if the problem you are submitting has an associating image.

 > If the problem is to be a to be a free/written response, do not include the `choices` key.